cynthiablack/interventionDB/README.md

 Registered users can add, edit, and delete student intervention data.
 Intervention data is linked to user-entered interventions and user-created student IDs.
 Collected intervention data includes student ID, date of delivery, teacher notes, and any assessment data.

-User authentication is handled by Passport middleware (google-oauth-20).
+User authentication is handled by Passport middleware.
 Templating via EJS and CSS via Materialize.

 ## Optimizations